grafana/grafana/docs/sources/features/datasources/mysql.md

 The database user you specify when you add the data source should only be granted SELECT permissions on the specified database & tables you want to query.
 Grafana does not validate that the query is safe.
 The query could include any SQL statement.
 For example, statements like `USE otherdb;` and `DROP TABLE user;` would be executed.
-To protect against this we **Highly** recommmend you create a specific mysql user with restricted permissions.
+To protect against this we **Highly** recommend you create a specific mysql user with restricted permissions.

 Example: